nicolashery/motherboard/README.md

 - More widget types: a Number & Trend Widget (ex: "Registered Users 1,023 up 20% from 7 days ago"), a Leaderboard Widget (ex: "Top Most Active Users"), etc.
 - Authentication
-- Better code sharing between the client and server side, possibly to make it so you only need to create one file to add a widget
+- Better code sharing between the client-side and server-side, possibly to make it so you only need to create one file to add a widget
 - More tests
 - Other data channel transport options (RabbitMQ?)